 Regardless of whether you’re renovating, extending or building your dream home, garden design is the perfect way to set the tone of your house for visitors, friends and family alike.

-Front gardens are multifunctional spaces too, and when it comes to their design, you need to focus on practical considerations, such as parking and access for services, as well as designing a welcoming and engaging sanctuary space which makes your house a home.
+Front gardens are often expected to do far more than just look good — they are often multifunctional spaces, and when it comes to their design, you need to focus on practical considerations, such as parking and access for services, as well as designing a welcoming and engaging sanctuary space which makes your house a home.

 Take a look at these ideas for ways to create a front garden with impact and ensure your home has the best kerb appeal on the street.

 When it comes to designing your front garden there is much to consider.
 Not only will your front garden need to incorporate a route to your front door, but it may well need to accommodate your driveway ideas, as well as provide space for storing the less attractive, yet necessary, items we all have, such as multiple bins.

 Of course you will also want to ensure that garden looks good and that often means combining planted areas with paving, gravel or other materials suitable for driving or walking over.

 Aim for a good balance between the two and try to find ways of using materials and planting that will complement those used on the front of your house, as well as bearing in mind the overall style of your property.

 Contemporary self builds often feature lots of straight lines and sharp angles which can make for some really stunning designs.
 However, in order for the overall look not to feel harsh or sterile, it can be a good idea to weave some softer, planted areas into your front garden scheme.

 This striking new contemporary eco house features a design based on two simple boxes, one on top of the other and has been clad with cementboard.
 In order to soften the approach, a combination of trees and frothy grasses has been used.

 2. Pair contemporary design with clipped topiary